+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS

+Time and Date

+10:00 a.m., Pacific Daylight Time, on Wednesday, May 18, 2016

+Place

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS Time and Date 10:00 a.m., Pacific Daylight Time, on Wednesday, May 18, 2016 Place Corporate Headquarters, 2560 Orchard Parkway, San Jose, California 95131 Items of Business To elect the eight (8) directors named in this proxy statement To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accountants for the fiscal year ending December 31, 2016 To conduct an advisory (non-binding) vote on executive compensation To amend Article V of our Amended and Restated Certificate of Incorporation to eliminate the "for cause" requirement for stockholder removal of a director To approve our amended and restated 2005 Incentive Plan To consider such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof Adjournments and Postponements Any action on the items of business described above may be considered at the annual meeting at the time and on the date specified above or at any time and date to which the annual meeting may be properly adjourned or postponed.
-Record Date Only stockholders who owned shares of our common stock at the close of business on March 24, 2016 are entitled to vote.
-Meeting Admission All stockholders as of the record date, or their duly appointed proxies, may attend the Annual Meeting.
+Corporate Headquarters, 2560 Orchard Parkway, San Jose, California 95131

+Items of Business

+- 1. To elect the eight (8) directors named in this proxy statement - 2.
+To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accountants for the fiscal year ending December 31, 2016 - 3.
+To conduct an advisory (non-binding) vote on executive compensation - 4.
+To amend Article V of our Amended and Restated Certificate of Incorporation to eliminate the "for cause" requirement for stockholder removal of a director - 5.
+To amend Article V of our Amended and Restated Certificate of Incorporation to eliminate the supermajority vote requirement for stockholder removal of a director - 6.
+To approve our amended and restated 2005 Incentive Plan - To consider such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof postponed.

+Adjournments and Postponements Any action on the items of business described above may be considered at the annual meeting at the time and on the date specified above or at any time and date to which the annual meeting may be properly adjourned or

+Only stockholders who owned shares of our common stock at the close of business on March 24, 2016 are entitled

+Meeting Admission

+Record Date

+All stockholders as of the record date, or their duly appointed proxies, may attend the Annual Meeting.
 Registration will begin at 9:30 a.m.
 If you attend, please know that you may be asked to present valid picture identification, such as a driver's license or passport.
 Stockholders holding stock in brokerage accounts ("street name" holders) will need to bring a copy of a brokerage statement reflecting stock ownership as of the record date.
 Cameras, recording devices and other electronic devices will not be permitted at the Annual Meeting.

+Voting

-Voting Your vote is very important.
+Your vote is very important.
 Regardless of whether you plan to attend the Annual Meeting, we hope you will vote as soon as possible.
 You may vote your shares over the Internet or by telephone.
 If you received a paper copy of a proxy card by mail, you may submit your proxy for the annual meeting by completing, signing, dating and returning your proxy card in the pre-addressed envelope provided.
 For specific instructions on how to vote your shares, please refer to the section entitled General Information - How do I vote? in the proxy statement.

-This notice of annual meeting and proxy statement and form of proxy are being distributed and made available on the Internet on or about April [\\\], 2016.
+This notice of annual meeting and proxy statement and form of proxy are being distributed and made available on the Internet on or about April 8, 2016.